M268816/power-repo/notes/FE OEE Algorithm.md

 The next step in the algorithm then takes this information and combines it into a single line and adds a total runtime datapoint as well.

 The downside of this algorithm starts here.
 It is not yet possible to collect specific runtimes for each pleat_per_pack datapoint.
 This means I cannot iterate over each pleat_per_pack/uptime relationship and construct an accurate account of how many packs should have been built in this time, stored in planned_packs.
 Instead I average the pack_per_hour data and relate it to 48 hours of runtime for the line.
+I then subtract any downtime that we consider a planned downtime code.

-I chose to use 24 hours per lane here because in the future I suspect we may try and change downtime collection to represent each lane of a line to increase the accuracy of its collection.
+> I chose to use 24 hours per lane here because in the future I suspect we may try and change downtime collection to represent each lane of a line to increase the accuracy of its collection.

 ```cpp
 Clear(collectOEE2);